Correlating the Newton & Planck Constants

 In MQ vanacular we refer to this value as the Reduced Fundamental Constant, ħ, not italicized when resolved with respect to the upper count bound.
 As the reduced Planck constant is used in many expressions describing macroscopic phenomena, to account for the Informativity differential calculated measures must consider a shared frame of reference; either all terms as measured at the upper count bound or at the electromagnetic demarcation.

 Lastly, because QL is a more difficult mathematical term to work with, the Informativity differential is almost always taken at the upper count bound QLnLr=1/2.
-This is valid to six significant digits for any phenomenon in excess of 2,247 lf from a center of mass.
+This is valid to six significant digits for any phenomenon with a relative measurement distance of 2,247 lf

 It should also be noted that there has been a change in the nomenclature from earlier papers.
 To clarify, the following terms are one and the same: QLf=QL and rLf=nLr.
 The term to the right of each equality is the preferred nomenclature today.